Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Care Level Expert

 The Saint Bernard is one of the most affectionate and loyal breeds out there.
-Although it has a protective and serious streak for its family, the breed is incredibly quiet.
-About the only time you can expect to hear a Saint Bernard bark is if someone new enters the home.
+Although they have a protective and serious streak for their family, the breed is incredibly quiet.
+The only time that you can expect to hear a Saint Bernard bark is if someone new enters the home.

 12. Rhodesian Ridgeback